Conda and Mamba

-To access the Conda command, load either a miniconda3 or a miniforge module.
-For example.
+To access the conda or mamba command, load either a miniconda3 or miniforge module and then run the source command

 module load miniconda3/23.11.0s